LiberationFrequency/BazzArch/airootfs/etc/skel/Desktop/README.md

  % repo-add ~/customrepo/x86_64/customrepo.db.tar.gz ~/customrepo/x86_64/*.pkg.tar.xz
 Unfortunately there is no recursive process possible by default.
 If you have a lot of packages,
 it takes ages.
 There is a tool, what cover this, but I don't know the name of it.
+Before you re-run repo-add, delete the database.
+ % rm customrepo.*

 Adapt the path in the pacman.conf to your local customrepo!